 Applicants are required to be in their final year or have completed an Honours degree in Earth Sciences or any related discipline from an accredited university, and achieved a minimum 75% average in the last two years of study.

 Master of Science (course-based) in Geology or Master of Science (course-based) in Geophysics.

-At present the Accelerated M.Sc. in geology requires a supervisor to be arranged beforehand for any application to be successful.
-The Accelerated M.Sc. in geophysics does not, and successful applicants will be matched with an appropriate supervisor upon their arrival if one has not already been determined.
+At present the course-based M.Sc. in geology requires a supervisor to be arranged beforehand for any application to be successful.
+The course-based M.Sc. in geophysics does not, and successful applicants will be matched with an appropriate supervisor upon their arrival if one has not already been determined.

 The Course-Based Masters in Geology and the Course-Based Masters in Geophysics are one-year degree programs, each of which is to be completed in three terms.
 The degree is offered on a full-time basis only.
 Full-time studies commence in September and finish at the end of August of each year.
 Students in either of the streams will take seven half-courses over two terms (eight months), followed by an intensive 4-month research project (GL/GP 9590).
 The program must be completed in one year.
 Students must successfully complete their research project before their degree is earned.